Carlosterre/Pythonchallenge/README.md

 # Pythonchallenge
-Codes and files for solving all the issues
+Codes and files for solving all the issues.
 If requested -> Username: huge, Password: file